 Create predictable URL patterns that reflect your content hierarchy.
 This helps crawling bots understand relationships between pages and allocate crawl budget effectively.

-Clear crawler directives without blocking important content
+Clear crawler directives without blocking important content from AI bots

 Prevent duplicate content issues across product variants